AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/date-and-time-functions.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: functions
-title: Date and time functions
+title: Date and time functions in Adobe Workfront Fusion
 description: You must have the following access to use the functionality in this article:
 ---

-# Date and time functions
+# Date and time functions in Adobe Workfront Fusion

 ## Access requirements